modprods/grapho-user-guide/DevelopersGuide.md

 * <the "Enter the Matrix" handle should spawn>
 * Use GRAB button to grab handle and flip it over to open

-You now have your own Grapho service equivalent to [demo.grapho.app](README.md#demographoapp)
+You now have your own Grapho service equivalent to [demo.grapho.app](README.md#demographoapp).

+See /deploy in source code for example configurations when using grapho-server in production.

 See [Properties](#properties) for how to prepare your graph for use in Grapho.